MCRC-KU/web/content/privacy-policy/_index.md

 class = "page single"
 +++

-__TLDR__: We do not use cookies and we do not collect any personal data.
+**TLDR**: We do not use cookies and we do not collect any personal data.

 ## Website visitors

 -   No personal information is collected.
 -   No information is stored in the browser.
 -   No information is shared with, sent to or sold to third-parties.
 -   No information is shared with advertising companies.
 -   No information is mined and harvested for personal and behavioral trends.
 -   No information is monetized.

 ## Contact us

-[Contact us](https://github.com/aaranxu/adidoks) if you have any questions.
+Email us at contact@mcrc.ku.edu.np if you have any queries.

 Effective Date: _1st May 2021_